Home Bargains

-Home Bargains is a British variety store chain founded in 1976 by Tom Morris in Liverpool, England, as Home and Bargain.
-It is the trading name of TJ Morris Ltd.
+T.J.
+Morris Limited, trading as Home Bargains, is a British variety store and garden centre chain founded in 1976 by Tom Morris in Liverpool, England, as Home and Bargain.

 History

 The retailer was founded by owner Tom Morris in 1976 as a single store called Home and Bargain in Old Swan, Liverpool when he was aged 21.
 The name was changed to Home Bargains in 1995, but is still colloquially referred to by its original name in the Merseyside area.

 Morris, who was reported to have still owned an 89% stake in the business as of 2013, operates the company with his brother Joe.
 The business has since grown to become one of the largest privately owned companies within the United Kingdom, selling a variety of household items including food, clothing and games.

 Customer numbers were estimated to be in excess of three million in February 2013, with items sold typically consisting of 70% regular lines and the rest as one-off product lines.
 The retailer was ranked sixth in a Which? list of 100 Top Stores, making them the highest ranking retailer within the United Kingdom.